mapcomponents/mapcomponents/README.md

 ```sh
   npx nx g @nx/react:lib libs/my-lib --bundler=vite
 ```
+<mark> Don't get distracted by the project.json when creating a new app or lib it's important for Nx.
+For example, when using the generation command. </mark>

 You can use `npx nx list` to get a list of installed plugins.
 Then, run `npx nx list <plugin-name>` to learn about more specific capabilities of a particular plugin.
 Alternatively, [install Nx Console](https://nx.dev/getting-started/editor-setup?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) to browse plugins and generators in your IDE.